envoyproxy/ratelimit/README.md

 command so it should be set much smaller (tens of milliseconds) to avoid adding latency to normal traffic.

+When a command exceeds `REDIS_OP_TIMEOUT`, the request fails fast with a Redis error rather than returning an over-limit or under-limit response: it is counted in the `redis_error` stat and returned to the caller as a gRPC error, the same as any other Redis failure.
+Expect this stat to rise (instead of requests hanging) during Redis slowness once this timeout is enabled.

 ### Pool On-Empty Behavior

 Controls what happens when all connections in the pool are in use and a new request arrives.